rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 If these modules had many functions, and each function was getting long, we would have to scroll through this file to find the code we wanted to work with.
 This would be a good reason to pull each of the `client`, `network`, and `server` modules out of *src/lib.rs* and into their own files.
-Let's start by extracting the `client` module into another file.
+Let’s start by extracting the `client` module into another file.
 First, replace the `client` module code in *src/lib.rs* with the following: